 Stop Loss (SL) is one of the most important concepts in the FX market.
 Every trader has the opportunity to benefit from this trading tool.
 It’s considered the last frontier that can protect a trader from losses.

-The standard commission must be paid only after the price reaches the predefined stop-loss level.
-So, a stop-loss can be thought of as free insurance.
+- One of the advantages is that you don’t have to pay for setting the Stop Loss.
+The standard commission must be paid only after the price reaches the predefined Stop Loss level.
+So, a Stop Loss can be thought of as free insurance.

 In theory, yes.
 It is possible.
 But in this case, both trading and emotional risks increase.

 There are professional traders, who successfully trade without limit orders, but they have many years of experience behind them.
 If you have no experience, and if you have been trading for less than a year, then it is important to always place Stop Loss orders.

 In addition, if the Stop Loss is calculated correctly and the trade goes in your favor, your Stop Loss can move accordingly, with the price.
 But it is important to remember that you shouldn’t move Stop Loss further when your trade is already at a loss.
 This is a bad idea, and such trading behavior can wipe out your deposit in no time.